Veve

 A veve (also spelled vèvè or vevè) is a religious symbol commonly used in different branches of Vodun throughout the African diaspora, such as Haitian Vodou and Louisiana Voodoo.
 The veve acts as a "beacon" for the lwa, and will serve as a lwas representation during rituals.

 Veves should not be confused with the anaforuanas used in Abakuá, the firmas used in Palo, nor the pontos riscados used in Umbanda and Quimbanda, as these are separate Afro-American religions.

 History

-Possible origins include the cosmogram of the Kongo people, or originated as the Nsibidi system of writing for the Igboid and Ekoid languages from West and Central Africa.
+Possible origins include the cosmogram of the Kongo people, or originated as the Nsibidi system of writing for the Ekoid languages from West and Central Africa.

 Function

 According to Milo Rigaud, "The veves represent figures of the astral forces...
 In the course of Vodou ceremonies, the reproduction of the astral forces represented by the veves obliges the lwa... to descend to earth."

 Every lwa has their own unique veve, although regional differences have led to different veves for the same lwa in some cases.
 Sacrifices and offerings are usually placed upon them, with food and drink being most commonly used.